 Trackbacks are a way to notify legacy blog systems that you have linked to them in your post …

-If you link to other WordPress blogs, they’ll be notified automatically using pingbacks.
+If you link to other WordPress blogs, they’ll be notified automatically using a feature called pingbacks.

-For sites that don’t recognize pingbacks, you can send a trackback to the blog by entering their website address(es) in the trackbacks box, and separating each web URL with a space.
+For blogs that don’t recognize pingbacks, you can send a trackback to the blog by entering their website address(es) in the trackbacks box, and separating each web address with a space.

 Learn more about WordPress trackbacks and pingbacks here:

-Custom Fields let you add custom information to your site and/or modify the way your posts are displayed …
+Custom Fields provide a way to add custom information to your site and/or modify the way your posts are displayed …

-Custom Fields are normally used in conjunction with plugins.
-The Custom Fields setting allows you to manually edit the information added by plugins in your post.
+Custom Fields are normally used together with certain plugins, but you can manually edit the information added by a plugin in your post.

-This module allows you to turn the discussion options on/off for a specific post …
+This module allows you to turn the discussion options on/off for a particular post …

-This section is used to enable interactivity and notifications on your posts.
+This option is useful if you want to enable interactivity and notifications on individual posts.